jetify-com/devbox/docs/app/docs/cli_reference/devbox_init.md

 ## Synopsis

-Intialize a directory as a devbox project.
+Initialize a directory as a devbox project.
 This will create an empty devbox.json in the current directory.
 You can then add packages using `devbox add`

 ```bash
 devbox init [<dir>] [flags]